Pre-registration rules

 You must also meet these registration requirements:

-• be a resident of Ohio for the 30 days before Election Day
+• been a resident of Ohio for 30 days before Election Day

-• not have been declared incompetent for voting purposes by a probate court.
+• not be declared incompetent to vote by a probate court

 Oklahoma pre-registration rules